Who is a Taxpayer?

 No. The New PIT table like the old table is only applicable to employees of both public and private sectors.
 Contractors of both public and private sector will continue to pay the 10% flat rate.

-PIT Calculator
+PIT Calculator (USD)

 Business Income Tax (BIT)